syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCalendar/Populating-Events.md

 ## Getting inline/agenda view appointment details

-Using  `InlineEvent` argument in the `InlineItemTappedEventArgs` of `InlineItemTapped` event, you can get the month inline/agenda appointments details while tapping the specific appointment in inline/agenda view
+Using  `InlineEvent` property from the `InlineItemTappedEventArgs` argument of `InlineItemTapped` event, you can get the month inline/agenda appointments details while tapping the specific appointment in inline/agenda view.

 {% highlight c# %}
 calendar.InlineItemTapped+= Calendar_InlineItemTapped;